Thirty-seventh government of Israel: Religion, nationhood, and women's rights

 The coalition's efforts to expand the purview of Rabbinical courts; force some organizations, such as hospitals, to enforce certain religious practices; amend the Law Prohibiting Discrimination to allow gender segregation and discrimination on the grounds of religious belief; expand funding for religious causes; and put into law the exemption of yeshiva and kolel students from conscription have drawn criticism.

 According to the Haaretz op-ed of 7 March 2023, "the current coalition is interested... in modifying the public space so it suits the religious lifestyle.
 The legal coup is meant to castrate anyone who can prevent it, most of all the HCJ."

+Torah study

+The House Committee voted on 30 June 2026 in favor of Basic Law: Torah Study which would enshrine the value of Torah study in the state.
+The bill passed its first reading on 2 July and passed its final readings by a vote of 63-52 on 13 July.